 (c) Upon completion of construction and before using the bulk fertilizer storage facility, the owner or operator of the bulk fertilizer storage facility shall submit to the secretary a detailed record of construction and a statement certifying that the bulk fertilizer storage facility was constructed according to the approved application.

-(Authorized by and implementing K.S.A.
-2-1227; effective Jan.
-25, 1993; amended July 18, 2003.)
+K.A.R.
 4-4-982.
 Marking of mobile storage containers. (a) Each owner or operator of any mobile storage container shall mark each mobile storage container with the following information on at least two opposing exterior surfaces of the container:

-(1) The word "fertilizer";
+(1) The word Afertilizer@;